Azure Virtual Desktop on Surface

-Windows Virtual Desktop on Surface lets you run Virtual Desktop Infrastructure (VDI) on a Surface device blurring the lines between the local desktop experience and the virtual desktop where touch, pen, ink, and biometric authentication span both physical and virtual environments.
-Representing another milestone in the evolution of computing, Windows Virtual Desktop on Surface 1 combines Microsoft 365 - virtualized in the Azure cloud - with the advanced security protections, enterprise-level manageability, and enhanced productivity tools of Windows 10 on Surface.
-This fusion of premium form factors and Virtual Desktop Infrastructure in Azure provides exceptional customer value across user experiences, portability, security, business continuity, and modern management.
+Azure Virtual Desktop on Surface lets you run Virtual Desktop Infrastructure (VDI) on a Surface device — blurring the lines between the local desktop experience and the virtual desktop where touch, pen, ink, and biometric authentication span both physical and virtual environments.
+Representing another milestone in the evolution of computing, Azure Virtual Desktop on Surface 1 combines Microsoft 365 — virtualized in the Azure cloud — with the advanced security protections, enterprise-level manageability, and enhanced productivity tools of Windows 10 or Windows 11 on Surface.
+This fusion of premium form factors and Virtual Desktop Infrastructure in Azure equips organizations to deliver advanced user experiences, portability, security, business continuity, and modern management.

-Windows Virtual Desktop (WVD) is a comprehensive desktop and app virtualization service running in the Azure cloud.
-It’s the only virtual desktop infrastructure that delivers simplified management, multi-session Windows 10, optimizations for Office 365 ProPlus, and support for Remote Desktop Services (RDS) environments.
-With WVD you can quickly deploy and scale Windows desktops and apps on Azure and get built-in security and compliance features.
+Azure Virtual Desktop (AVD) is a comprehensive desktop and app virtualization service running in the Azure cloud.
+It's the only virtual desktop infrastructure that delivers simplified management, multi-session Windows 10 or Windows 11, optimizations for Microsoft 365 Apps and support for Remote Desktop Services (RDS) environments.
+With AVD, you can quickly deploy and scale Windows desktops and apps on Azure and get built-in security and compliance features.

-For a list of approved partner providers and independent software vendors for Windows Virtual Desktop, see Windows Virtual Desktop partner integrations.
+For a list of approved partner providers and independent software vendors, visit the Azure Marketplace and search for Azure Virtual Desktop.
 Some partners also provide Virtual Desktop as a Service (DaaS).
 DaaS frees you from having to maintain your own virtual machines (VMs) by providing a fully managed, turnkey desktop and virtualization service.
-The ability to deliver customized desktops to users anywhere in the world enables companies to quickly adjust to changing market conditions by spinning up cloud desktops on-demand - when and where they’re needed.
+The ability to deliver customized desktops to users globally enables companies to quickly adjust to changing market conditions by spinning up cloud desktops on-demand — when and where they're needed.

 Microsoft Surface Devices

 Surface engineering has long set new standards for innovation by going beyond the keyboard and mouse to imagine more natural ways of interacting with devices, whether by touch, voice, ink, or Surface Dial.
-And with chip-to-cloud integration of Microsoft 365 and the security and manageability of Windows 10 Pro, Surface delivers connected hardware, software, apps, and services the way they were intended.
-Although it’s possible to run WVD from Windows devices dating back to Windows 7, Microsoft Surface devices provide unique advantages including support for:
+And with chip-to-cloud integration of Microsoft 365 and the security and manageability of Windows 10 and Windows 11 Pro, Surface delivers connected hardware, software, apps, and services the way they were intended.
+Although it's possible to run AVD from Windows devices dating back to Windows 7, Microsoft Surface devices provide unique advantages, including support for:

-- Flexible form factors - like 2-in-1 devices such as Surface Go 2, Surface Pro 7 and Surface Pro X with pen, touch and detachable keyboard.
-You can even use the new Surface Duo to connect to WVD.
+- Flexible form factors - like 2-in-1 devices such as Surface Pro 8, Surface Go 3, and Surface Pro X with pen, touch and detachable keyboard.
+You can even use Surface Duo to connect to AVD.

-- Persistent, on-demand and just-in-time work scenarios - with offline and on-device access for more productive experiences.
+- Persistent, on-demand, just-in-time work scenarios - with offline and on-device access for more productive experiences.

-- Windows 10 modern device security and manageability - providing the flexibility to be productive anywhere.
+- Modern device security and manageability - providing the flexibility to be productive anywhere.

 Flexible form factors and premium user experience

-The Microsoft Surface for Business family comprises a diverse portfolio of form factors including traditional laptops, all-in-one machines, and 2-in-1 devices.
-Surface devices deliver experiences people love with the choice and flexibility they need in order to work on their terms.
+The Microsoft Surface for Business family comprises a diverse portfolio of form factors, including traditional laptops, all-in-one machines, and 2-in-1 devices.
+Surface devices deliver experiences people love with the choice and flexibility they need to work on their terms.

 The modern virtual desktop endpoint

-Surface 2-in-1 devices, including Surface Go 2 (10.5”), Surface Pro 7 (12”) and Surface Pro X (13”), provide users with the ideal cloud desktop endpoint bringing together the optimal balance of portability, versatility, power, and all-day battery.
-From site engineers relying on Surface Go 2 in tablet mode to financial advisors attaching Surface Pro 7 to a dock and multiple monitors, 2-in-1 devices deliver the versatility that has come to define the modern workplace.
+Surface 2-in-1 devices, including Surface Go 3 (10.5"), Surface Pro 8 (12") and Surface Pro X (13"), provide users with the ideal cloud desktop endpoint bringing together the optimal balance of portability, versatility, power, and an all-day battery.
+From site engineers relying on Surface Go 3 in tablet mode to financial advisers attaching Surface Pro 8 to a dock and multiple monitors, 2-in-1 devices deliver the versatility that has come to define the modern workplace.

-- Vibrant, high resolution displays with 3:2 aspect ratio to get work done.
+- Vibrant, high-resolution displays with a 3:2 aspect ratio to get work done.

 - Natural inking and multi-touch for more immersive experiences.